gasolin/postcss-bidirection/README.md

 # PostCSS Bidirection [![Build Status][ci-img]][ci]

-[PostCSS] plugin that polyfill Mozilla's Bi-directional CSS proposal to suppot direction-sensitive rules, a.k.a Left-To-Right (LTR) and Right-To-Left (RTL), in single syntax.
+[PostCSS] plugin that polyfill Bi-directional CSS proposal to suppot direction-sensitive rules, a.k.a Left-To-Right (LTR) and Right-To-Left (RTL), in single syntax.

+This CSS syntax is already in production of Mozilla's [Firefox OS 2.5](https://www.mozilla.org/en-US/firefox/os/2.5/) It could be installed as an Android launcher.
+Once its started, open Settings > Language and choose an sample RTL Language to check the result.

 [PostCSS]: https://github.com/postcss/postcss
 [ci-img]:  https://travis-ci.org/gasolin/postcss-bidirection.svg